darkred/Userscripts/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for reporting a bug! ⛰

 1. Start the issue title with the related script name in parenthesis.
-2. Make sure the bug is caused by the script: try disabling the other scripts (and extensions) first.
+2. Make sure the bug is caused by the script: try disabling the other scripts (and extensions) first, and/or even better in a fresh browser profile.
 3. Be as specific as possible, I need to know where to look.
 4. Provide STR (steps to reproduce) and a full URL where the bug appears, if needed.
 List any errors displayed in Console.